 Total tax is derived from the income and expenses of the property holding companies, which are the only entities within the Group liable to tax.

-There were no amounts of deferred taxation for the year ended 30 September 2023.
-No deferred tax assets have been recognised during the year.
+There were no amounts of deferred taxation for the year ended 30 September 2024.

 6. TAXATION (continued)